Peburu01/QuestWhiteBoard/readme.md

-A vr white board app where upto 10 peoples can connect and collaborate together.
+A vr white board app where upto 10 peoples can connect to a room , talk with eachother and collaborate together by drawing their ideas on a board.